imiric/ls-cache/README.markdown

 * * *

 ### lscache.flush
-Removes all lscache items from localStorage without affecting other data.
+Removes all lscache items in current bucket from localStorage without affecting other data.

 * * *

-### lscache.setBucket
+### lscache.createBucket
-Appends CACHE_PREFIX so lscache will partition data in to different buckets
+Creates a sub-bucket which is completely independent.
+However, its expirable items may be cleared to make room for more keys.
 #### Arguments
 1. `bucket` (**string**)